 - Understand the needs of ESL/EFL teachers and have expertise in providing educational opportunities for master’s level ESL/EFL teachers

-- Have begun contributing to the knowledge-base of applied linguistics through presentation of papers at conferences and through publication
+- Have begun contributing to the knowledge base of applied linguistics through the presentation of papers at conferences and through publication

 - Required courses, qualifying exam, comprehensive examination, dissertation proposal, and dissertation

 - AL 8960 Quantitative Research Methods, AL 8961 Qualitative Research Methods, three seminars; a comprehensive examination; dissertation proposal; dissertation

 - Teaching at least 4 semesters on average, including 2 semesters in the applied linguistics bachelor’s degree program

 - AL 8990 Current Issues in the Preparation of Second Language Teachers, teaching in the IEP or in another ESL program staffed predominantly by master’s level ESL/EFL teachers

 - Submission of proposals to present scholarly papers at professional conferences, publications in scholarly journals

 Full-time students may receive some financial support in the form of Graduate Teaching Assistantships (GTAs), Graduate Laboratory Assistants (GLAs), or Graduate Research Assistantships (GRAs).
 Financial support includes tuition waivers and stipends.
 Graduate teaching assignments may include undergraduate courses, master’s degree courses, and ESL courses.